-Normally hold an earned doctoral degree or be in the process of completing a doctoral degree.
-Professional qualifications or designations in fields where doctorates are not normally available, or instances where the candidate has accumulated experience judged to be particularly relevant and valuable to a field, may be considered.
+- i) Normally holds or is in the process of completing an earned doctoral degree.
+Professional qualifications or designations in fields where doctorates are not normally available, or instances where the candidate has accumulated experience judged to be particularly relevant and valuable to a field, may be considered. - ii) Evidence of commitment to and ability in teaching, be it in the classroom, online, or graduate supervision;